redemptive/telepath-api/README.md

 This is part of my telepath project.
 A react frontend for this app is available at my telepath repository.

 Please scroll to the bottom for full API documentation and a deeper dive into how this works.

+I've also set up a jenkins server on an old raspberry pi.
+It polls dev branch for changes, lints with eslint (fixing any mistakes I make!) and pushes to master if all passes.

 ## Installation and Usage